Noeda/rllama/README.md

 This is a hobby thing for me so don't expect updates or help.

 * Some other CPU implementations use quantization to reduce the size of weights
-* Put some of the operations on the OpenCL GPU
+* Put some of the operations on the OpenCL GPU/CPU.
+I've made some initial OpenCL code but it is not used in the transformer loop yet.
+The CPU OpenCL improves my own AVX2 code by like 100% and massively so on GPU although I am also like 20x slower than equivalent operation on PyTorch on the same GPU.
+* I've heard there is some thing called Tensor Cores on nVidia GPUs.
+Not accessible with OpenCL.
+But might be accessible on Vulkan with a an extension.